Chapter 5: Seeding

 July and August

-• Increase seeding rate 25%.
+• Increase the seeding rate by 25%.

-• Include appropriate nurse crop.
+• Include appropriate nurse crops.

-• Mulch with straw, and crimp or tack straw into place.
+• Mulch with straw and crimp or tack straw into place.

 September and October